Khan/wonder-blocks/packages/wonder-blocks-form/components/radio-group.md

 ```

 This example shows how to use custom styling to change the appearance of the
-checkbox group to look more like a multiple choice question.
+radio group to look more like a multiple choice question.

 ```js
 const React = require("react");